 At Amahoro, we aim to ensure access to menstrual products, soap, and safe water so girls and women can manage their periods wherever they are.
 The current pandemic highlights and exacerbates menstruation related challenges many women and girls face around the world.
 Economic impacts of COVID-19 force many women and girls to prioritize other basic needs over safe menstruation products.

 Help Amahoro keep girls in school by providing a feminine hygiene kit to empower a girl as she becomes a young woman.
-A donation of just $15 will help a girl stay in school by providing her with supplies and period education from local women’s health experts.
+A donation to Amahoro will help a girl stay in school by providing her with supplies and period education from local women’s health experts.

 Wishing you a safe, hygienic, and dignified day,